Morata's replacement, Dybala's new deal and how Juventus' January transfer window could look

 However, there is no hiding the fact that this is a deeply flawed team.

-The midfield remains embarrassingly pedestrian and utterly devoid of creativity, while their forward line is painfully profligate, as underlined by the fact that Juve have scored just 27 goals in 19 league games.
+The midfield remains embarrassingly pedestrian and utterly devoid of creativity, while their forward line is painfully profligate, as underlined by the fact that Juve have scored just 27 goals in 19 league games – no other team in the top half of the table has scored fewer.

 The Bianconeri clearly need to strengthen in both areas as soon as possible to have any chance of winning a major trophy this season, but the club's ongoing financial issues mean there is no chance of superstar signings before the close of the current transfer window.